kubernetes/website/content/en/docs/concepts/workloads/pods/pod-lifecycle.md

 #### Causes for CrashLoopBackOff

-A `CrashLoopBackOff` status can be caused by a variety of issues, including but not limited to:
+The `CrashLoopBackOff` status can be caused by issues like the following:

 - Application errors within the container.
 - Configuration errors, such as incorrect environment variables or missing configuration files that the application requires.